Wine Label 101: Understanding What's on the Bottle

 • Syrah/Shiraz - Can vary from spicy and herbaceous to rich and full-bodied.

 Keep in mind, though, that many wines do not list the grapes.
 Often, these are wines from distinct appellations with rules on the grapes that can be used.
 But even then, many of those rules permit winemakers to choose from a number of grapes and give wide latitude for how the grapes are blended, meaning even if you know the appellation you still might not know what's in the bottle.
-That's one of the reasons why at Raravina we include the grapes in the information about each wine!
+That's one of the reasons why at RaravinaΒ we include the grapes in the information about each wine!

 In conclusion, understanding how to read a wine label works like a secret key to understand so much more about what you're buying and drinking.
 By familiarizing yourself with the common terms and information you'll find on a label, you can confidently navigate the wine list next time it's handed to you, and select the perfect bottle for any occasion.

-Stay nosey!
+Stay Nosey!